adelciotto/Chocolate-Wolfenstein-3D/README.md

 These instructions assume you have Homebrew installed.
 If you don't, please [install](https://brew.sh/) it.

-Install all of the required dependencies:
+Install all the required dependencies:

 ```shell
 brew update